1895 St. Neots rail accident: Inspection and report

 On inspection the fracture faces of the broken rail were clean and bright, so it was clear that no inspection could have previously found a fault.
 Sir Henry Oakley, the General Manager of the Great Northern Railway stated, "I have no doubt whatever that the disaster was caused by a faulty rail, and by that I mean one of faulty manufacture -- too brittle for its purpose."

 Sir Francis Marindin of Her Majesty's Railway Inspectorate suggested that the first fracture of the rail took place over a chair at a minute induced flaw, which did not exist when the rail was manufactured.
 He also commented on the abnormally heavy axle loading of the locomotive: nearly 20 tons on the driving axle.

 Aftermath

 After a following accident at Little Bytham, this series of Stirling Singles were rebuilt to reduce the axle load on the driving wheel.
 They were replaced on the principal expresses in the next few years by Ivatt's Atlantics.
-At this time also, cast, or wrought, iron rails were being replaced with steel and manufacturing processes were steadily improving.
+Also at this time, cast or wrought iron rails were being replaced with steel and manufacturing processes were steadily improving.
 Serious accidents due to rail breakage, therefore, remained rare, though a full understanding of crack propagation from internal defects did not come about until the mid-twentieth century and the work of the British Rail Research Division, among others.